Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-11-19-Chord-Length-Distributions-and-PCA-Pt-Deux.md

 ## Principal Component Analysis

 Generated chord length distributions across all rows of the image were used to generate a PCA representation.
-The hope is that we can focus on a few principal components only and be able to track their evolution both
+The hope is that we can focus on a few principal components only and be able to track their evolution in two ways:

 1. spatially (in the vertical direction of the image)
 2. as a function of processing routes

 Below are a few select components.
+Included is a binary segmented single image from the 9-image set, a histogram representing the PCA vector and the corresponding PCA weight at each row in the image.

 [![Image](http://matinfteam4.github.io/images/22/chords/princecomp_pdf_1.png)](http://matinfteam4.github.io/images/22/chords/princecomp_pdf_1.png)